Today I’m sharing my review of the vegan cookbook, Isa Does It, by the illustrious Isa Chandra Moskowitz.

 However, I have a Vitamix.
 So soaking is wonderfully unnecessary.
 That means that the many rich and creamy sauces didn’t require any pre-planning on my part.

-If you’re short on time and don’t have a high speed blender, before I had one, I regularly used a coffee grinder to grind the whole cashews into a flour first before blending, and that works well too!
+If you’re short on time and don’t have a high speed blender, before I had one, I regularly used a coffee grinder to grind the whole cashews into a flour first before blending.
+That works well too!

-The zucchini meatballs have to sit for at least a half an hour in the refrigerator to set up, and so it would be a good thing to make the day before for an easy dinner the next night.
+The zucchini meatballs have to sit for at least a half an hour in the refrigerator to set up.
+So it would be a good thing to make the day before for an easy dinner the next night.

 This dinner party-worthy meal had wonderful contrasting textures with the crisp-on-the-outside kofta and creamy curry sauce enveloping them.